pylhc/tfs/doc/tfsformat.rst

     @ NATQ1                %le             0.280041
     @ NATQ1RMS             %le           0.00102479
     @ BPMCOUNT             %d                     9
+    # This is a comment line and will be ignored
     *                 NAME                    S                   CO                CORMS              BPM_RES
     $                   %s                  %le                  %le                  %le                  %le
             "BPMYB.5L2.B1"               28.288      -0.280727353099     0.00404721900879       0.121264541395